decentralized-identity/universal-resolver/README.md

 ### Web Resolver

-You can deploy a [Web Resolver](https://github.com/decentralized-identity/uni-resolver-java/tree/master/uni-resolver-web) that can be called by clients and invokes drivers locally.
+You can deploy a [Web Resolver](https://github.com/decentralized-identity/uni-resolver-java/tree/master/uni-resolver-web) that can be called by clients and invokes drivers locally (either directly via their JAVA API or via a Docker REST API).

 See the [Example Configuration](https://github.com/decentralized-identity/uni-resolver-java/tree/master/uni-resolver-web/src/main/webapp/WEB-INF/applicationContext.xml).